 The Nurse Practice Act in Georgia is found in the Georgia Administrative Code in Department 410.
 Rules of Georgia Board of Nursing, Chapter 410-10.
 Standards of Practice and Unprofessional Conduct.
 The practice act is Rule 410-10-.01.
 Standards of Practice for Registered Professional Nurses.
-See website at:
+See website at Lawriter - Home - Search - ((nurse) and (practice) and (act)) (state.ga.us).